olivierlidon/olivierlidon/README.md

 ### 🚀 Some Things I’ve Worked On

-- **Fruitz (2022–2025)** – Frontend developer on a large-scale mobile app, improving UX, performance, and CI/CD pipelines.
+- **Fruitz (2022–2025):** Frontend developer on a large-scale mobile app, improving UX, performance, and CI/CD pipelines.
-- **Personal Server Setup** – Self-hosting Nextcloud and Jellyfin using Docker and Nginx Proxy Manager on Proxmox.
+- **Personal Server Setup:** Self-hosting Nextcloud and Jellyfin using Docker and Nginx Proxy Manager on Proxmox.
-- **Smart Home Dashboard** – E-ink display built with ESPHome showing weather, public transport, and scooter availability in Lyon.
+- **Smart Home Dashboard:** E-ink display built with ESPHome showing weather, public transport, and scooter availability in Lyon.

 ---